-Agencies need to reduce the cost and increase the automation among applications associated with the exchange of information applications and those facilities that produce, distribute and store the information.
-CCSDS has been a leader in the development of data packaging techniques and their association with the registration of schemas/data definitions; CCSDS has produced several standards in this area that are in active usage within agencies and include those known as Standard Formatted Data Units, Parameter Value Language, Control Authority Procedures; and Control Authority Data Structures; However the speed of technology change including the emergence of XML as a standard data description language, the vast increase in the size and interrelationships of space data and the emergence of the Internet as a data delivery mechanism require vastly different versions of these documents be written.
-Also, the vast increases in space hardened computer power and communications bandwidth allow techniques that previously were considered ground system only to be utilized in the end to end space data systems.
-The large size and binary nature of space prevents the direct usage of commercial or International earth based standards
+Agencies need to reduce the cost and increase automation among applications associated with the exchange of information applications and those facilities that produce, distribute, and store information.
+CCSDS has been a leader in developing data packaging techniques and their association with the registration of schemas/data definitions.
+CCSDS has produced several standards in this area that are in active use within agencies, and include those known as Standard Formatted Data Units, Parameter Value Language, Control Authority Procedures; and Control Authority Data Structures; however, the speed of technology change including the emergence of XML as a standard data description language, the vast increase in the size and interrelationships of space data, and the emergence of the Internet as a data delivery mechanism requires that vastly different versions of these documents be written.
+Also, the vast increases in space-hardened computer power and communications bandwidth allow techniques that previously were considered ground system only to be utilized in end-to-end space data systems.
+The large size and binary nature of space prevents the direct usage of commercial or international earth-based standards.